 Except it wasn’t my realm.
 It was his.
 Despite agreements and deals made, my one sanctuary on the planet got busted into in a show of power.
 He could walk everywhere he wanted, nothing was mine.
 At that moment I got humiliated.
 I was angry.
 And I compensated the living b-Jesus out of it.

 I hate hard rock, it makes me anxious!
 I hate cars, the smell of metal makes me sick!
 I hate this house, it’s a house of shadows and delusion!
 I. Hate.
 You.

 I’ve had meltdowns.
 Mild ones, turbulent ones.
 My only sorrow now is that I hurt my husband with them.
 I fight him to the end when I feel like I’m getting too close to him.
 I curse him, scream at him.
 I hurt him with things I know should be left in the dark.

 I am scared to lose myself, and so I fight even when I’m safe.
-In my eyes, I’m never safe.
-I couldn’t be me for the first third of my life, and now when I finally have the chance, I’m terrified.
+In my eyes, I was never safe.
+I couldn’t be me for the first third of my life, and now when I finally had the chance, I was terrified.